 2008 – Wacom Intuos3 Drawing Tablet, MS Paint

-We celebrate Jesus Christ’s Birth on December 25.
-Such a humble beginning for the Savior of mankind.
-And what a strong mother Mary must have been to travel over one hundred miles in those days from Nazareth to Bethlehem at nine months pregnant! see Luke 2:1-21
+We celebrate Jesus’s Birth on December 25.
+Such a humble beginning.
+And what a strong mother Mary must have been to travel over one hundred miles in those days from Nazareth to Bethlehem at nine months pregnant!

 Portal is a study for a family Christmas card.
 The three stars are symbolic of the Trinity.
 Santa is symbolic of us humans.
-Overall, Portal is symbolizing the transition from this life to the afterlife. see Isaiah 65:17
+Overall, Portal is symbolizing the transition to the afterlife.

 “The heavens declare the glory of God; the skies proclaim the work of his hands.
 Day after day they pour forth speech; night after night they reveal knowledge.
 They have no speech, they use no words; no sound is heard from them.
 Yet their voice goes out into all the earth, their words to the ends of the world.”
 Psalms 19:1-(3.5) NIV